Create instances

 8. In the Password field, enter a password for the user.

-9. In the Choose region and zonal availability section, select the region and zone for your instance.
+10. In the Choose region and zonal availability section, select the region and zone for your instance.
+Region availability might be different based on your Cloud SQL for SQL Server edition.
+For more information, see About instance settings.

 Place your instance in the same region as the resources that access it.
 The region you select can't be modified in the future.
 In most cases, you don't need to specify a zone.